← Back to blog

 Definition: what you’re actually choosing

-The Stripe vs Dodo Payments decision is mostly about operational surface area: taxes/VAT handling, dispute workflows, payout timing/reserves, and how easily you can trace net revenue after refunds.
+The Stripe vs Dodo Payments decision is mostly about operational surface area: merchant-of-record vs processor responsibilities, tax/VAT handling, local payment method coverage, dispute workflows, payout timing/reserves, and how easily you can trace net revenue after refunds.
 Those details matter more than checkout aesthetics.

 Quick comparison (Stripe vs Dodo Payments)